The facts

 - Drivers and passengers who fail to wear seat belts in the front and back of vehicles are breaking the law.

-- Drivers caught without a seat belt face on-the-spot fines of £100.
+- For those aged 14 and over, failure to wear a seat belt could result in an on-the-spot fine of £100.
 If prosecuted, the maximum fine is £500.

 Read more